hogart/datef/README.md

 ##Features

-* Can output: year, full year, month, day, hour, minutes, seconds and timezone
+* Can output: year, full year, month, day, hour, minutes, seconds and timezone — both zero padded and not
 * Built-in formats and easyly extensible
 * Doesn't mess with built-in prototypes
 * Acts as node.js and requirejs/amd module, and have  `.noConflict` method in case no module system is present (e.g. plain browser environment)
 * No external dependencies
 * Contains predefined formats for some ISO8601 date and time representation
+* Thoroughly annotated with jsdoc, so if your IDE/editor supports it, you may never need interrupt yourself from code

 ##Usage